Go to content (click on Intro)

 Calendar

-The student has to post their TFM on the placement web platform before the deadline established by the coordinator of the master and the faculty.
+The student has to post their report on the placement web platform before the deadline established by the coordinator of the master and the faculty.
 The submission date varies according to the enrolment group for the subject.

 • GROUP J - the evaluation is in June